My active interest in Fine Art commenced in 2006 and is deeply rooted in my personal-multicultural and professional-academic background.

 Unlike all my renowned predecessors, I often “dress up” contemporary situations in the “garments” of the past.
 To me the language of Art has a continuity that is timeless.

-As visual art, unlike sequentially processed texts, has a more immediate impact on the spectator and is licensed to address situations in their extreme, since 2011 I have been working on a collection of paintings in support of the Oxford University projects to further reinforce the need for an in-depth understanding of the ethical issues and dilemmas that permeate technological innovation and everyday use of social media.
+Visual art, unlike sequentially processed texts, has a more immediate impact on the spectator and is licensed to address situations in their extreme.
+During the last five years I created, by invitation, a collection of paintings in support of the Oxford University projects to further reinforce the need for an in-depth understanding of the ethical issues and dilemmas that permeate technological innovation and everyday use of social media.

 “The Act of Seeing: Realities in the Making”, a Collaborative Art Event by the Oxford Triptych at the Academic Centre for Artistic Initiatives, AOIA, Poland; live show 27th – 29th September; retrospective 30.09.2016